Introduction

 By default, tsh

-To prevent these types of exfiltration attacks altogether, Teleport clients support hardware-based private keys.
+To prevent these types of attacks, Teleport supports hardware-based private keys.
 Unlike disk-based private keys, hardware-based private keys are generated and stored directly on a hardware device and are impossible to export.
-With this feature, a user's login session is only functional with access to the user's hardware device.
+With hardware-based private keys, a login session is only functional if there's also access to the hardware device where the key was generated and stored.

-A user's touch is cached on the YubiKey for 15 seconds to prevent excessive touch prompts.
+A user's touch is cached on the hardware security key for 15 seconds to prevent excessive touch prompts.

 tsh ls